teste11223/VoltageClampAPI/API.md

 A simulation is used by making request to `/simulator-name`.
 For example, to use the simulation called `default` you make requests to `/default`.

-To run a simulation, make a `POST` request.
+To run a simulation with the default parameters, make a `POST` request.
 This returns a JSON object with the simulation results:
 ```
 {